Skip to main content

 Former warehouse district turned upscale, walkable, and stylish

-Literally adjacent to BC Place, with False Creek waterfront restaurants, the Seawall for morning runs, and a concentration of good hotel options that put you within a 5-minute walk of the stadium gates.
+Literally adjacent to BC Place.
+False Creek waterfront restaurants, the Seawall for morning runs, and a concentration of good hotels that put you within a 5-minute walk of the stadium gates.

 Gastown